 After 2-3 years and most of the major planning points have been taken care of, we simply review the comprehensive planning moving forward.
 The best example is reviewing your estate plan on an annual basis.
-If there was a major life change (marriage, birth of child, death, inheritance etc.) then this would be very worthwhile.
+If there was a major life change (marriage, the birth of a child, death, inheritance, etc.) then this would be very worthwhile.
 If you change jobs then we will want to review your new benefits package if you are willing to provide it.
 We will try to get you to maximize retirement contributions available to you.
 We are available to help you with one-off items, such as a mortgage refinance.
 If you are charitably inclined then we will look to assist you in executing that annually.
 We will hold your hand through market volatility.

 And if there isn’t anything major?